XenitAB/xenitab.github.io/blog/2022-02-24-starboard.md

 Another good thing with this is that we will decrease the number of starboard jobs that is created thus lowering the amount of resources used by Starboard.

 As mentioned earlier we wanted a way of continuously scan for new CVEs in the cluster.
-The problem was that once a vulnerability report gets generated it doesn't get updated unless it's deleted and this creates issues for long-running deployments.
+The problem was that once a vulnerability report gets generated it doesn't get updated unless the current vulnerability report is deleted and this creates issues for long-running deployments.
 To solve this we have helped out to introduce a TTL for reports [#879](https://github.com/aquasecurity/starboard/pull/879).
 Setting the following config in the operator `OPERATOR_VULNERABILITY_SCANNER_REPORT_TT=24h` will automatically delete any vulnerability report older then 24 hours.